missKatiaPunter/authortest/README.md

 ```sh
 code .
 ```
+You may need to set up code command for Mac OS, find instructions [*here*](https://code.visualstudio.com/docs).

 Make sure you type these from within your project folder, in the terminal.
 Use `pwd` to check if you are in the right folder.